-Reception centers will be established for the purpose of expeditiously clearing evacuee traffic from the evacuation routes, initial screening of evacuees for contamination, and providing medical services to evacuees.
+In some cases, reception centers will be established for the purpose of expeditiously clearing evacuee traffic from the evacuation routes, initial screening of evacuees for contamination, and providing medical services to evacuees.

 After a prescribed agreed upon length of temporary shelter stay, evacuees will be mobilized and moved to other shelter locations or to temporary housing.
 When the emergency subsides, evacuees will be allowed to reenter the affected area in accordance with established procedures discussed in Section 12.2.